stustanet/stustanet-website/content/support/selftest.en.md

 {{< figure src="/support/selftest/selftestvirus.png" title="Error: Virus Blocked" height="70" >}}

 You've been virus-blocked.
 This can have several reasons.
+For the reasons why we have to block, if we suspect there might be a virus infection, take a look at the [faq]({{< ref "_index.en.md" >}}).

 Please follow the link shown in the error message and follow the steps shown to get unblocked.